-2nd

-School Choice Program in Arkansas 48%
+2nd Arkansas's Second School Choice Program

-of Families Income Eligible (Statewide) 24%
+of Families Income Eligible (Statewide)

-Maximum Value as a Percentage of Public School Per-Student Spending
+Maximum Value as a Percentage of Public School Per-student Spending

 Average scholarship amounts are relatively high, funded at 80 and 90 percent, respectively, of Arkansas's base student funding depending on grade level.
 Tax credits are worth 100 percent of the value of the contributions to scholarship organizations, which should help promote donations.
-Policymakers took a positive step by expanding the budget cap as part of 2023 LEARNS Act, however, only \$6 million in tax credits are available annually, which is less than 0.01 percent of Arkansas's total K-12 revenue.
-The tax credit cap automatically increases by five percent each year if at least 90 percent of the cap was reached in the previous year.
+Policymakers took a positive step by expanding the budget cap as part of 2023 Learns Act, however, only \$6 million in tax credits are available annually, which is less than 0.01 percent of Arkansas's total K-12 revenue.
+The tax credit cap automatically increases by 5 percent each year if at least 90 percent of the cap was reached in the previous year.